 After I delivered her, all my numbers went back to normal and I celebrated by eating a sandwich with white bread!
 I cried happy tears when I ate, checked my glucose monitor and all was normal again.

 If you’re reading this and facing GD—whether diet‐controlled or insulin‐needed—you are not alone.
 You are not to blame.
-This is a condition of the body, not a moral failing.
+This is a condition of the body and hopefully temporary.
 With the right support, food planning, monitoring, movement and mindset, you’ll figure it out—just like I did.

 Stay tuned for Part 2 (“Now”), where I’ll revisit this story from my perspective as a 40-year-old woman, now high‐risk pre‐diabetic, applying those lessons forward, bridging pregnancy past to present wellness.